finos/compliant-financial-infrastructure/docs/open-roles/project-operations-manager.md

 # Project Operations Manager - Cloud Service Certification
-Helping run Cloud Service Certification as Project Operations Manager is a fun open source role involveing a broad set of tasks that need to be taken care of, including ...
+Helping run Cloud Service Certification as Project Operations Manager is a fun open source role involving a broad set of tasks that need to be taken care of, including ...

 ## Role Requirements